datamade/census/README.rst

 ===========

 The API supports a wide range of geographic regions.
 The specification of these can be quite complicated so a number of convenience methods are provided.
+Refer to the `Census API documentation <http://www.census.gov/developers/data/>`_ for more geographies beyond the convenience methods.

-Refer to the `Census API documentation <http://www.census.gov/developers/data/>`_ for more geographies beyond the helper methods provided here.
+*Not all geographies are supported in all years.
+Calling a convenience method with a year that is not supported will raise census.UnsupportedYearException.*

-Not all geographies are supported in all years.
-Calling a convenience method with a year that is not supported will raise census.UnsupportedYearException.
+`Geographic relationship files <http://www.census.gov/geo/maps-data/data/relationship.html>`_ are provided on the Census developer site as a tool to help users compare the geographies from the 1990, 2000 and 2010 Censuses.
+From these files, data users may determine how geographies from one Census relate to those from the prior Census.

 ACS Geometries
 --------------